nyxxxie/serenity/CONTRIBUTING.md

 anything, and gives new developers pseudo-documentation to reference when trying to understand your api.

+When writing tests or determining how to test your code, it's suggested that you start by testing expected common invocations and edge cases that your method might face.
+You should then fill in the gaps using coverage informtation to determine what lines of code aren't being exercised.
+Spade uses pytest-cov for generating coverage info, check out the docs on how to use it [here][10].

 We reccomend adopting a test-driven development workflow so that your tests keep up with the code you write, and serve to actually help you develop rather than provide a chore when your feature is ready.
 When designing tests, please try to